 The replay header extension shall be present in the first packet of every access unit (e.g. video frame).

 6.3.1 NTP Timestamps

-The NTP timestamps in the RTP extension header shall increase monotonically over successive packets within a single RTP stream.
-They should correspond to wallclock time as measured at the original transmitter of the stream, adjusted if necessary to preserve monotonicity.
+The NTP timestamps in the RTP extension header shall correspond to the wallclock time as measured at the original frame grabber before encoding of the stream.